15 November 2025

 In the U.S., veterans, accident survivors, and children born with limb differences often face crushing medical debt.
 Seeing an organization deliver Japanese-level technology at zero cost is both inspiring and a wake-up call.
 It proves that with the right systems and compassion, no one has to choose between mobility and poverty.

-Narayan Seva Sansthan USA makes it easy for Americans to be part of this revolution.
+Narayan Sewa Sansthan USA makes it easy for Americans to be part of this revolution.
 Every dollar donated goes directly to scanning, printing, and fitting another limb. $150–$300 funds an entire high-tech prosthetic that would cost tens of thousands here.

 Be Part of the Change